richiehales123/networking_scripts/README.md

 # Scripts For Networking Tasks

 ## A task for configuring a gateway to connect public network to a private network.
-Involves setting up a DHCP server to allocate IP addresses and a DNS server to assign names to App A and AppB IP addresses
+Involves setting up a DHCP server to allocate IP addresses and a DNS server to assign names to App A and App B IP addresses

 ## Gateway VM
 1. Create a VM with additional network card - Rich's net.